browserengineering/book/book/scheduling-and-threading.md

         self.tasks = []
 ```

-Also define a new `TaskQueue` class to manage the task queues and run them.
+Also define a new `TaskRunner` class to manage the task queues and run them.
 It
 will have a `TaskQueue`, a method to add a `Task`, and a method to run once
 through the event loop.
-We'll implement a simple scheduling heuristic in
+Implement a simple scheduling heuristic in
 `run_once` that executes one task each time through, if there is one to run.

 ``` {.python expected=False}